kattni/beeware/docs/en/tutorial/tutorial-3.md

 [helloworld] Created build/helloworld/linux/ubuntu/jammy
 ```

-::: {.admonition}
-Errors about Python versions
+/// admonition | Errors about Python versions

 If you receive an error that reads something like: